xnd-project/umem/README.md

 ## Introduction

-Memory management is an integral parts of any software library.
+Memory management is an integral part of any software library.
 Libraries such as [XND](https://xnd.io) (efficient array representations), [Apache Arrow](https://arrow.apache.org/) (in-memory data storage), and others that implement data storage formats for